cryptoworkbench/cryptoworkbench/README.md

 ## Non-exclusive list of implemented mathematics
 ### The Sieve of Eratosthenes
 My implementation of the Sieve of Eratosthenes is located at '/actual\_code/project\_code/prime\_table\_generator/prime\_table\_generator.c'.
-Here this ancient algorithm for finding primes is wrapped into a nice, easy to use, _ergonomic_ prime table generator.
+Here this ancient method for finding prime numbers comes in the packaging of a nice, easy to use and _ergonomic_ generator of prime tables.
-This generator generates prime tables in stdout or into an external file.
-By default it creates external prime tables.
+This prime table generator can generate compact binary prime tables but also basic ASCII tables that one can 'cat' and intelligibly load into vim.

 ### Fermat's factorization algorithm
 I especially like '/libraries/mathematics/factorization\_engines/fermats\_algorithm.c'